 EventID 4104: PowerShell Script Block Logging

-channel whenever a script is run through PowerShell.
+This event is logged to the Microsoft-Windows-PowerShell/Operational channel whenever a script is run through PowerShell.

 This event will only be logged if PowerShell Script Block Logging is configured and enabled.
-This is a GPO setting that can be found under Administrative Templates → Windows Components → Windows PowerShell
+This is a GPO setting that can be found under Administrative Templates β Windows Components β Windows PowerShell.

 Analysis Value